|Job Title:||Deputy Administrative Officer|

-A minimum of seven years of management experience in public health or in a mid to large-sized professional social services or health agency with at least four years in a leadership role is required.
+A minimum of seven years of management experience in a mid to large-sized professional social services or health agency with at least four years in a leadership role is required.
 Oversight of Administrative functions such as Finance, Human Resources, Information Technology, and Building Maintenance is essential.
-Knowledge of risk management for an organization or business unit is ideal.
-Specific knowledge of current public health issues and trends is preferred.
+Knowledge of risk management for an organization or business unit is required.
+Knowledge of or interest in current public health issues and trends is valuable.
 Excellent communication skills and the ability to confidently communicate with a wide variety of audiences are crucial.

-A bachelor’s degree involving major study in business, finance, public health, public administration, or a related field appropriate for the division is required.
+A bachelor’s degree involving major study in business, finance, healthcare administration, public administration, or a related field appropriate for the division is required.
 A master’s degree is preferred.
 An equivalent combination of education and experience may be considered, provided the individual’s background demonstrates the knowledge, skills, and abilities required for the position.

 To Be Considered

-Spokane Regional Health District is an equal opportunity employer, and all applicants will receive consideration without regard to race, religion, color, national origin, sex, age, marital status, disability, sexual orientation, political affiliations, or any other non-merit factor.
+Spokane Regional Health District is an equal opportunity employer.
+All applicants will receive consideration without regard to race, religion, color, national origin, sex, age, marital status, disability, sexual orientation, political affiliations, or any other non-merit factor.
 Reasonable accommodations may be made for people with disabilities.

 Applications will be accepted electronically by The Novak Consulting Group.
 Applicants complete a brief online form and are prompted to provide a cover letter and resume.
-Open until filled with the first review of applications on August 23, 2020.
+Please apply no later than January 31, 2021.

 Please direct questions to Heather Gantz at email@example.com or 513-221-0500.